simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 **Option** ``smpi/barrier-collectives`` **default:** off

-This option adds a simple barrier in all collectives operation to catch dangerous code that may or may not work depending on the MPI implementation.
-It is disabled by default, and activated by the `-analyze` flag of smpirun.
+This option adds a simple barrier in some collective operations to catch dangerous code that may or may not work depending on the MPI implementation: Bcast, Exscan, Gather, Gatherv, Scan, Scatter, Scatterv and Reduce.

 For example, the following code works with OpenMPI while it deadlocks in MPICH and Intel MPI.
-It seems to mean that OpenMPI has a "fire and forget" implementation for Broadcast.
+Broadcast seem to be "fire and forget" in OpenMPI while other implementations expect to receive a message.

 .. code-block:: C